NathanCheshire/PacMan/README.md

 # PacMan
 Pacman maze builder and path visualizer - By Nathan Cheshire

-For the midterm project for CSE4633 (Intro to Artificial Intelligence) I decided to implement Pac-Man in Java FXML and allow the usre to customize the search algorithms used
+For the midterm project for CSE4633 (Intro to Artificial Intelligence) I decided to implement Pac-Man in Java FXML and allow the user to customize the search algorithms used
 The user is also able to enable/disable certain ghosts, visualize each path each ghost will take, and active hard mode

 Many nights of sleep were lost on this project but all in all I had fun doing it and learned a lot about game development and path finding algorithms.